 *Support consists of a stipend of $6,000 for the 10-week training period ($600/week) and a $1,000 housing allowance.

 Houston: The Houston campus is in the heart of the Medical Center with no on-site student housing.
-Housing options include extended-stay hotel, AirBnB and other private rentals.
-The Medical Center does have public transportation options available.
+Housing options include extended-stay hotel, AirBnB, and private rentals.
+Houston and The Texas Medical Center have many public transportation options available.